Affiliate Marketing for SaaS: A Complete Guide

 - Add to your email signature

-- Include in customer support interactions
+- Include in in-house affiliate support teams

 - Feature on social media bios & posts

 Image source: Reddit/Viator